dynamicweb/swiffy-slider/readme.md

 ## Examples of Sites using Swiffy Slider

-Send an email til https://github.com/nicped if you would likeyour site on this list.
+Send an email to https://github.com/nicped if you would like your site on this list.

 - [Ärzte ohne Grenzen Österreich](https://msf.at)
 - [Swiffy slider documentation](https://swiffyslider.com)